Top 10 John Deacon Queen Songs

 Deacon John

 When Queen’s debut album was released in 1973, John Deacon was credited as Deacon John.
-The idea behind this was to make his name seem more interesting.
+The idea behind this was to make his name seem more attractive.
 However, he ultimately preferred to be credited as John Deacon.
 From 1974’s Queen II onward, the bass guitarist’s wishes were honored.

 Deacon Down

 As bandmates and as friends, John Deacon and Freddie Mercury were close.
 When Mercury died on November 24, 1991, a piece of Deacon’s soul died with him.
 As far as he was concerned, Queen was done.
 How can this band carry on without Mercury?
 This bitter pill of reality caused Deacon to look into retiring as a performer.
-Aside from playing live with Queen in a few benefit concerts, Deacon did indeed retire from music as a performer.
+Aside from playing live with Queen in a few benefit concerts, Deacon retired from music as a performer.

 As far as he’s concerned, it’s now the other way around.
 In an industry that used to brace artists for individualism and creativity, it now appears to him as yet another victim in a world that seems bent on behaving like a cyborg collective.
 As a member of Queen, Deacon was often regarded as the quietest member of this four-man group.
 While Queen was notorious for hashing out their creative differences with each other in classic shouting matches, Deacon often made a point to avoid the arguments.
 Aside from his creative input in 1982’s Hot Space, he often kept to himself.